 - a person with the permission from either of the above.

-You can find further information about the Tell Us Once service on the information sheet in information and resources and in the bottom section of this page.
+You can find further information about the Tell Us Once service on the information sheet in the information and resources section.

 If the deceased person lived outside of Somerset we will advise you at your appointment if government services within their local area are part of this notification service.

 After checking the medical certificate of cause of death and your relationship to the deceased, the registrar will then need to ask you the following information:

 - Name, surname and maiden name (if applicable) of the deceased

 - The deceased's date and place of birth